 The beautiful Togestsukyo bridge, we sat in a wonderful restaurant called Arashiyama Yoshimura enjoying udon 🍜 and the wonderful views. #asialife #asiatravel #asianculture #mylifeinchina #china #asianlife #asiantour #travelasia #travelchina #lifeinchina #chinabound #chinatravel #japanesegarden #japan_photo #asianbuildings #japan #japantravel

 Next, walk down to the Togetsukyo Bridge, an iconic landmark built during the Heian Period (794-1185).
-The name Togetsu, meaning moon crossing, stems from a tale involving the Kamakura period Emperor Kameyama.
+The name Togetsu, means moon crossing, stems from a tale involving Emperor Kameyama from the Kamakura period.
 During a boating party under a full moon, the emperor thought the moon looked like it was crossing the bridge and named it after this spectacle.
 The current bridge, however, was reconstructed in the 1930s.
 Although the bridge is a beauty in itself, it looks particularly more attractive when viewed against the forested mountainous backdrop.
 When here, take a moment to soak in views of the leisurely Katsura River flowing calmly below.

 Located just five minutes away, the Tenryū-Ji Temple should be your next stop.
 Registered as a World Heritage Site, the Tenryū-Ji Temple was built in 1339 by the ruling shogun Ashikaga Takauji primarily to venerate Gautama Buddha, and its first chief priest was Musō Soseki.
 Once an enormous temple complex comprising of more than a hundred sub-temples, today, only a few structures remain.
 The gardens, however, have retained their original grandeur.
 The landscape gardens here feature a central pond surrounded by rocks, pine trees and the forested Arashiyama mountains.
 Once done, exit Tenryū-Ji Temple through the back entrance.